VV123/AI4Hydro/docs/water_system/README.md

 *Edge*: coordinate, connectivity of nodes (e.g., <v_i, v_j>), material, slope, and other static pipe features.
 Invert is the inner bottom of the pipe (or manhole).
 Flow depth is measured from the elevation of invert.

+**Data PreProcessing**

+'create_adjacency_matrix.ipynb' transfers the above CSV files to an adjacency matrix that describes the connection of the water system.